EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 dotnet new xunit -o VehicleQuotes.Tests
 ```

-That creates a new automated tests project named `VehicleQuotes.Tests` (under a new aptly named `VehicleQuotes.Tests` directory) which uses the [xUnit.net](https://xunit.net) test framework.
-There are other options when it comes to test frameworks in .NET.
-E.g. [MSTest](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-mstest) and [NUnit](https://nunit.org/).
+That creates a new automated tests project named `VehicleQuotes.Tests` (under a new aptly-named `VehicleQuotes.Tests` directory) which uses the [xUnit.net](https://xunit.net) test framework.
+There are other options when it comes to test frameworks in .NET, such as [MSTest](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-mstest) and [NUnit](https://nunit.org/).
 We're going to use xUnit.net, but the others should work just as well for our purposes.

 Now, we need to create a new solution to contain those two projects.
 Solutions come in the form of `*.sln` files and we can create ours like so: